Indian Motorcycle: Indian Motorcycle Company (2006-2011)

-Polaris Acquisition (since 2011)
+Polaris Ownership (2011-2026)

 In April 2011, Polaris Industries, the off-road and leisure vehicle maker and parent company of Victory Motorcycles, announced its intention to acquire Indian Motorcycle.
 Indian's production facilities were moved to Spirit Lake, Iowa, where production began on August 5, 2011.
 In March 2013, Indian unveiled their new 111 cuin "Thunder Stroke" engine, and began to sell their newly designed motorcycles based on it in August 2013.

+On October 13, 2025, Polaris announced they would spin off and sell a majority stake in Indian to private equity firm Carolwood LP, a private equity company from Los Angeles.

 Current production

 On August 3, 2013, Polaris announced three all-new Indian-branded motorcycles based on the traditional styling of the Indian marque, along with the Thunder Stroke 111 V-twin engine.
 The motor has a triple-cam design with a chain-driven center cam turning front and rear cams via gears, permitting parallel placement of the pushrods to give a similar appearance to older Indian designs.
 It is air cooled, with large traditional fins and an airbox in the cast aluminum frame.
 All Indians using the Thunder Stroke 111 engine share this aluminum frame design, though the wheelbase and front end rake vary depending on model.
 The integrated transmission is also gear-driven.

 Since 2013, Indian has expanded its line up to five models, currently offered in 23 trim levels.
 Of these, twelve have the Thunderstroke 111 engine.
 Five offerings use the smaller engine displacement, liquid-cooled Scout engines.
 The Scout has four trims in its line featuring the 69.14 cuin engine, while the Scout 60 has its eponymous 61 cuin variant.
 Indian offers 3 distinctions of their FTR 1200, a sportier cycle introduced in 2019.
 And as of 2020, the Challenger Bagger featuring the all-new Indian PowerPlus liquid-cooled 60-degree V-twin has been introduced, with three variations.